cunnie/docs/concourse.md

   Cleaning up rendered CPI jobs...
 Finished (00:00:00)
 ```

-A deployment can take ~12 minutes.
+A deployment takes ~12 minutes.This [gist](https://gist.github.com/cunnie/088794c9566a707aed71) contains
+the complete output of the *bosh-init* deployment.

 ### 0.6 Verify Deployment and Download Concourse CLI